 However, before we go on to the recipe, let's talk politics: bananas are grown thousands of miles away from the US shores, and yet they are plentiful and much cheaper to buy than the apples, or oranges, or peaches that are grown locally.
 How come?
 Doesn't that sound odd?
 At the end of this blog post, I include an excerpt from a New York Times op-ed which discusses why the enigma.
 Definitely worth a read.
 And now, on to the recipe:

 Sift the above ingredients together and set aside.

 - This recipe will make one loaf.
 Preheat the oven to 350°F/180°C. Prepare a bread pan by greasing it well.

-- In the container of an electric mixer beat the sugar and oil thouroughly to blend.
+- With an electric mixer beat the sugar and butter until light and fluffy.

-- Turn into a greased bread pan and bake for about one hour.
+- Turn into the pan and bake for about one hour.

 - For easy slicing, the banana bread must be cold.
 Let it cool well before removing from the pan.
 Banana bread slices can be frozen for up to a month.
 Take a slice out of the freezer when you want one, bring it to room temperature, and enjoy it with a nice cup of tea!